Data-Science-in-Mechanical-Engineering/franka_emulator/README.md

 For `Ubuntu`: Try using `sudo ./install_rt.sh` - it should download, compile and install the kernel along with `systemd-boot`.
 Improvise if the script fails.

 ### Documentation
 As the library has the same API as [libfranka](https://frankaemika.github.io/docs/index.html#), you may use [official wiki](https://frankaemika.github.io/libfranka/).
 However, you also can generate documentation with [Doxygen](https://www.doxygen.nl) using `doxygen` command.
-Generated documentation contains information of how the emulator's behavior differs from that of original [libfranka](https://frankaemika.github.io/docs/index.html#).
+Generated documentation contains information of how the emulator's behavior differs from that of original [libfranka](https://frankaemika.github.io/docs/index.html#) (look for **[Emulator]** sections).

 ### Contributors
  - Kyrylo Sovailo